Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-36. Go back into File explorer, go into the "wwwroot" folder (from step 30), go into the "0sTicket" folder, and go into the "include" folder.
+36. Go back into File Explorer, navigate to the 'wwwroot' folder (from step 30), then enter the 'osTicket' folder, and finally, enter the 'include' folder.
 </p>

 <p>